denodrivers/postgres/README.md

 ### Setting up an advanced development environment

-More advanced features such as the Deno inspector, test filtering, database inspection and permission filtering can be achieved by setting up a local testing environment, as shown in the following steps:
+More advanced features such as the Deno inspector, test and permission filtering, database inspection and test code lens can be achieved by setting up a local testing environment, as shown in the following steps:

 1. Start the development databases using the Docker service with the command\
    `docker-compose up postgres_classic postgres_scram`\